Any questions you have about Good-Gums, you can find right here!

 Can I use it if I have an allergy to one of its ingredients?

-In the unlikely instance that you are allergic to one of the ingredients, you can try and desensitize yourself by using Good-Gums only once a week for a few weeks.
+In the unlikely instance that you have a food allergy to one of the ingredients, you should discontinue for a short while.
+Then you can try and desensitize yourself by using Good-Gums only once a week for a few weeks.
 Then if there is no reaction, you can use it twice a week.
 You can keep this up until you are able to use it daily.
-This strategy has been successfully used by one customer that was allergic to peppermint.
-She is now using it twice a day without incidence.
+This strategy has been successfully used by a customer who liked the results from Good-Gums, but was allergic to peppermint.
+She has since been using it twice a day without incident.

 Will it interfere with my medication?

 We haven’t had any reports of interference with either prescription medications or over-the-counter medications.
-Some homeopathic remedies recommend not being mixed them with peppermint, so those remedies should not be taken within a half-hour of using GG, even though the amount of peppermint in one application of GG is quite small.
+Some homeopathic remedies recommend not being mixed with peppermint, so out of an over-abundance of caution we recommend that those remedies should not be taken within a half-hour of using GG, even though the amount of peppermint in one application of GG is quite small.